nishant3794/nishantshharma-blog/about.md

 ---

 <p class="message">
-  Hey there!
-My Name is Nitin Nagpal.
-I am a DevOps Engineer by profession.
-I created this blog to share my knowledge and experiences from my day to day devops work.<br><br>I have a total of 6 Years of professional experience and hold multiple cloud & devops related certifications like Google Certified Cloud Architect, All 5 AWS Certifications, Docker Certified Associate etc.
+Hello All!!
+I am Nishant Sharma, a DevOps enginner by profession and a tech addict by nature.
+This blog is intended to share my knowledge about tools and techniques I use. <br><br>
+I am also a gadget lover and will share my review on the gadjets I could lay my hands on.
+Feel free to dive into it. :)
 </p>